Aditya-1998k/Aditya-1998k/README.md

 3. **Data Analysis & Machine Learning:** Exploring data trends with **Python** and building analytical tools.
 4. **Automation Tools:** Automating workflows using **shell scripts** & **cron jobs**.
 5. **Custom Logging & Caching Systems:** Building custom **log** handlers and Memcache-like modules, such as **CacheCraft**.
+6. **Machine Learning with Python:** Preprocessing Data, Training and Testing the Model
 ---

 ### 📫 How to Reach Me